your superpower

 FREE download

-A few years ago, a mentor shared some well-intentioned advice with me.
+Back when I first started writing online, a mentor shared some well-intentioned advice with me.

 He said that my email newsletter looked “too plain.”
 It lacked graphics, a brand image, or even color.
 It was just plain text.

 After weeks of observing a steady decline in readership, I realized I had made a mistake.
-The new corporate look masked my personal touch that readers loved.
+The new corporate look masked the personal touch that my readers loved.
 It even affected the way I wrote—the tone of my emails became less like a cozy fireside chat and more like a corporate presentation.

 This wasn’t just a stylistic choice.
 It was a way for me to reclaim my voice and my approach.